Oat-Free Protein Balls with Dates and Walnuts

 • Shredded Coconut – Make sure to use unsweetened shredded coconut.
 The dates add all the sweetness this recipe needs.

-• Vanilla protein powder – Make sure to use protein powder with a mild flavor.
+• Vanilla protein powder – Make sure to use protein powder with a mild, pleasant-tasting flavor.
 I used Garden of Life vanilla protein powder, and it was delicious.

 • Chia seeds – If you prefer, you can substitute flax seeds.